Project 596: Design and testing

-Reception
+International statements

+China

+On the day, Premier Zhou Enlai published a statement by the Chinese government, announcing the test, and stating its purpose to "oppose the U.S. imperialist policy of nuclear blackmail".
+Specifically, China criticized the 1963 Partial Nuclear Test Ban Treaty, promulgated by the "nuclear monopoly" of the US, USSR, and UK, which aimed to ban all non-underground nuclear testing, including atmospheric tests such as 596.
+China also criticized the NATO Multilateral Force proposal in Europe, and "U.S. submarines carrying Polaris missiles with nuclear warheads ... prowling the Taiwan Straits, the Tonkin Gulf, the Mediterranean Sea, the Pacific Ocean, the Indian Ocean and the Atlantic Ocean".

+This statement was also the first of any country to declare the nuclear doctrine of no-first-use, with officials characterizing the Chinese nuclear arsenal as a minimal deterrent to nuclear attack.
+The statement officially proposed a summit conference of nuclear nations and nuclear threshold nations, to reach an agreement to never use nuclear weapons (see also Treaty on the Prohibition of Nuclear Weapons).
+It concluded "We are convinced that nuclear weapons, which are after all created by man, certainly will be eliminated by man."

 United States

-The United States government was aware of Soviet support of a Chinese nuclear program, but after the Soviets withdrew support in 1959, some U.S. officials underestimated the sole capability of China to develop a nuclear weapon, and were surprised when China proved them wrong.
+The United States government was aware of Soviet support of a Chinese nuclear program, but after the Soviets withdrew support in 1959, some U.S. officials underestimated the sole capability of China to develop a nuclear weapon, and were surprised when China's efforts proved successful.
 Namely, they thought there was an insufficient source for weapons-grade U-235 production and that the significance of a nuclear China was underplayed.
 Still, President Kennedy proposed preventive action but it was decided against by the U.S. government as it was "likely to be viewed as provocative and dangerous and will play into the hands of efforts by [Beijing] to picture U.S. hostility to Communist China as the source of tensions and the principal threat to the peace in Asia."
 By early 1964, from surveillance of activity around the Lop Nur site, it was clear that a test would be imminent.